Is the Bible the Word of God?

 External Evidence

-Moreover, leaving the Bible out of any discussion to prove the Bible is God’s Word removes the very foundation on which the Christian stands.
-It allows the unbeliever to set the criteria for truth, which usually comes down to his own autonomous reasoning.
+Moreover, leaving the Bible out of any discussion about proving it is God’s Word removes the very foundation on which the Christian stands.
+It allows the unbeliever to set the criteria for truth, which usually reduces to his own autonomous reasoning.
 Sound familiar?
-Recall the incident in the Garden of Eden (Gen. 3), where Adam and Eve used their own reasoning and acted independently of God rather than heeding His Word.
-In essence, they became their own god; and that is ultimately the heart of the issue.
-Man does not want to be accountable to God or His Word; he wants to be free to do what he wants to do and not feel guilty about it.
+Recall the incident in the Garden of Eden (Gen. 3), where Adam and Eve relied on their own reasoning and acted independently of God rather than heeding His Word.
+In essence, they became their own god; that is ultimately the heart of the issue.
+Man does not want to be accountable to God or His Word; he wants to be free to do what he wants and not feel guilty about it.
 (John 3:19)

 “How can anyone claim the Bible is the ultimate source of authority in the universe, when all the while suggesting that it should only be believed because it conforms to some other “neutral” standard (which itself does not have the Bible as its ultimate source of authority)?
 If the method of argumentation communicates to the unbeliever that he should believe the Bible only because it has received the stamp of approval from science, archaeology, and historical criticism, those disciplines, not the Bible, will be his ultimate authority.”
 The Sufficiency of Scripture in Apologetics; 2001; Michael Kruger